 Construction of an ADU or JADU (junior accessory dwelling unit) is permitted on a lot in a residential or mixed-use zone that allows residential uses and includes a proposed or existing dwelling.
-A building permit is required for an ADU and JADU pursuant to compliance with the minimum requirements described below and in https://doi.org/10.21.040/jwmc.section.21.80.060.
+A building permit is required for an ADU and JADU pursuant to compliance with the minimum requirements described below and in IWMC Section 21.80.060.
 Construction of ADUs shall be permitted on any residential or mixed-use zone that allows residential units, subject to the following criteria, which include (but are not limited to):